nasmith/nasmith.github.io/_pages/ai-faq.md

 From a UW teaching-and-learning perspective, my practical stance is: (1) we should acknowledge uncertainty; (2) when we have choices, we should prefer tools and datasets with clearer permission, licensing, and provenance; and (3) we should model good scholarly norms: attribution, respect for intellectual property, and transparency about how tools were used.
 For classroom practice, that often means avoiding requirements that push students into opaque, hard-to-audit platforms; not uploading copyrighted materials without permission or sensitive materials without privacy guarantees; and being clear about what kinds of AI assistance are permitted, what must be credited, and what students remain responsible for producing themselves.

 I don't just support efforts toward better disclosure and accountability in AI model development;  I lead a team whose goal is unusually strong openness and documentation in model development ([more about those efforts here](https://allenai.org/olmo)).

+———

+Thanks for reading; I expect I'll continue adding to this document as I talk to more members of the UW community.